-At The Treatment Rooms, our surgeons use FUE hair transplants due to the method achieving more realistic results and having a shorter recovery time.
-Surgical hair transplantation using FUE could last from around 20 years to a lifetime.
+At The Treatment Rooms, our surgeons specialise in FUE hair transplants due to the method achieving realistic results and having a shorter recovery time.
+FUE hair transplant results can last from around 15 years to a lifetime.

 How our surgeons can help you

 Several factors determine the best course of treatment following hair loss.
 Booking a consultation with one of our surgeons enables us to evaluate your hair and create a treatment plan that meets your needs.

 At The Treatment Rooms, we tailor all of our treatments to each individual and provide a meticulous aftercare and recovery plan to give you the best chance of a result that you are proud of.
 Please contact one of our expert surgeons for more information and advice.

 At The Treatment Rooms London, we’re a dedicated hair transplant clinic and we work to restore hair...

 September 9, 2021

 At The Treatment Rooms London, we often get asked “When can I get back to work after...

 It takes approximately 14 days for newly implanted grafts to become secure after a hair transplant.
 This...